-British artist John Stezaker is famous for his distinctive, often deceptively simple, collages.
-Stezaker has been making art since the 1970s.
+He has been making art since the 1970s, but achieved prominence relatively recently.
 In 2011, he had a retrospective at the Whitechapel Gallery, London, and, in 2012, he won the Deutsche Börse Photography Foundation Prize, even though he does not take photographs.

 Stezaker says collage is about ‘stuff that has lost its immediate relationship with the world’ and involves ‘a yearning for a lost world’.
-He is a collector.
-He works from an archive of out-of-date images—mostly old film stills, vintage actor head shots, and antique postcards.
+A collector, he works from an archive of out-of-date images—mostly old film stills, vintage actor head shots, and antique postcards.
 These images come in standard sizes and are highly conventionalised—all variations on themes.
-As the British critic David Campany says, Stezaker ‘is drawn to that very slim space between convention and idiosyncrasy.’
+Critic David Campany says, Stezaker ‘is drawn to that very slim space between convention and idiosyncrasy.’

 Collage involves taking existing images and materials, decontextualising them, reorienting them, cutting them, pasting them.
 But Stezaker’s collages often only do one or two of these things.
 Sometimes he cuts and pastes, sometimes just cuts or just pastes.
 Indeed, sometimes he just selects, presenting a found image more or less as is.
 (He calls such ‘collages’ readymades, as a nod to Marcel Duchamp.)
 Highlighting the different contributions these distinct processes can make, Stezaker foregrounds the grammar and logic of collage.